roberto-butti/drupal8-experiments/modules/custom/hello/README.md

 Enable and test your new module
 -------------------------------

-To enable your new _hello_ module use _drush_ command
+To enable your new _hello_ module use _drupal_ command

-    drush en hello
+    drupal module:install hello

 Lanch the builtin web Server with Drupal Console